berkcan25/Turkish-Wordle/README.md

 [Türkçe](README_TR.md) 🇹🇷

-Welcome to the Turkish Wordle Clone project!
-This web application is a clone of the popular Wordle game, using Turkish words.
+Welcome to the Turkish Wordle project!
+This web application is a version of the popular Wordle game, using Turkish words.

 ## Features